mcmonkeyprojects/sd-infinity-grid-generator-script/README.md

 ### Goals and Use Cases

-Part of the goal of this system is to develop educational charts, to provide a universal answer to the classic question of "what does (X) setting do?
-But what about with (Y)?".
+The primary goal is to let people generate their own fancy grids to explore how different settings affect their renders in a convenient form.

+Another goal of this system is to develop educational charts, to provide a universal answer to the classic question of "what does (X) setting do?
+But what about with (Y)?" - [The MegaGrid](https://sd.mcmonkey.org/megagrid/).
 There is a built in ability to add description text to fields, for the specific purpose of enhancing educational page output.

 ### Pros/Cons

-The advantage of this design is it allows you to rapidly compare the results of different combinations of settings, without having to wait to generation times.
+The advantage of this design is it allows you to rapidly compare the results of different combinations of settings, without having to wait to for generation times for each specific sub-grid as-you-go - you just run it all once in advance (perhaps overnight for a large run), and then after that browse through it in realtime.

 The disadvantage is that time to generate a grid is exponential - if you have 5 samplers, 5 seeds, 5 step counts, 5 CFG scales... that's 5^4, or 625 images.
-Add another variable and now it's 3125 images.
+Add another variable with 5 options and now it's 3125 images.
 You can see how this quickly jumps from a two minute render to a two hour render.

 --------------